These Are the Worst Pasta Sauces on the Planet

 Newman's Own Vodka Sauce

 We really do appreciate Newman's effort to nix the commonly used soybean oil, and eliminating additives.
 But a sauce like this adds too many calories to be in the clear.
-Not too mention, it's drenched in fat—five grams to be exact.
-And it doesn’t stop just there: the bottle holds too much sodium and sugar qualifying making it over-the-top.
+Not to mention, it's drenched in fat.

 Bertolli Organic Traditional Tomato & Basil